ruby-news/ruby-news.github.io/contribute.md

 4. file: The file name!
 It's the filename without the date.
 For example, If your file name is `2021-05-18-hello-world.md`, then your file name is `hello-world` If it's not a file, then it could be a hyperlink!
 In that case, clicking on the link will take you to another page in a new browser tab.
-5. preview_image: This field determine the image to be shown in the index page!
-We will soon see where to upload images and assets.
+5. preview_image_link: This field determine the image to be shown in the index page!
 6. tags: `tags` helps you to better categorize your post!
 7. author: This field determines the author name.
 It could be your name.